 The town itself is split into 9 Wards; ABBEYGATE, EASTGATE, MINDEN, MORETON HALL, OUTWESTGATE, SOUTHGATE, ST OLAVES, TOLLGATE and WESTGATE and each ward has one or more Councillors.
 Click here to view the names and contact details of all of the Town Councillors.

-The Town Council's offices are on Angel Hill, opposite the War Memorial and are normally staffed between 9am and 4pm Monday to Friday but commitments may mean that the office is unattended during these periods.
+The Town Council's offices are located at 79 Whiting Street and are normally staffed between 9am and 4pm Monday to Friday but commitments may mean that the office is unattended during these periods.
 For details of Bury St Edmunds Town Council's Staff Team and how to contact us click here.